elegantchaos/Builder/README.md

 ## Caveats

 I hacked this together as a demo.
-It builds on MacOS and Linux, for me - your mileage may vary.
+It builds for me on MacOS and Linux - your mileage may vary.

 Lots of things have been glossed over, including: